Does Size Matter? Learn These 9 Printing Terms To Help You Place The Perfect Order

 And that’s fine– as long as everyone knows what they’re talking about.

 This refers to the broad category of a named location.
 When you place an order, location will be the first decision in regards to printing.
-Once this is determined, the specific placement and the exact print area where the design will go comes into play, both of which are within the location.
+There can be one or multiple locations; however, fewer print locations will save money.
+Once location is determined, the specific placement and the exact print area where the design will go comes into play, both of which are within the location.

 To complicate things a bit, people often say print area when they mean print location.
 My intention here is to differentiate the two.
 Because someone has to.
 If I can’t clarify these terms by the end of this post, I’m not doing my job.